 We are “Freedom Gardeners” growing food for liberation and resilience!

-Freedom Gardens will use the educational curriculum of Soul Fire Farms located in Troy NY to lift up the gardening and farming expertise of Black growers, including gardening and nutrition expertise, information about growing food and herbs, and resources for self-care and COVID safety protocols.
+Using the educational curriculum of Soul Fire Farms located in Troy NY, Freedom Gardens lifts up the gardening and farming expertise of Black growers, including gardening and nutrition expertise, information about growing food and herbs, and resources for self-care and COVID safety protocols.

 Image of Rebekah Williams and Gail V. Wells at Jesse Clipper Park.
 Photo Credit: Peter H. O’Biso (May 25, 2020)

 A Freedom Gardener tends to her bed in July 2020.

 Ms. Gail Wells and a volunteer educator plant a Freedom Garden with a homeowner in June 2020.